curiosag/picoservice/README.md

 Message passing undermines usual function call semantics.
 You could have function A calling function B and B already computing a result while A hasn't received all its parameters yet (but enough for B).
 On the other hand primitives, usual conditionals, tail call optimized recusive functions and functions with functional parameters may need to stash parameters until the computation can proceed (until all parameters have been received to computa a primitive, until the functional value has been provided and can be applied, the condition has been computed and the chosen branch can execute, the next recursive call can execute).

-Further, if it is a primitive and got all values to compute a result it does so and propagates the result to the designated recipient.
+If a function is a primitive and got all values necessary, it computes a result value and propagates it to the designated recipient.
 Any non primitive function that receives a result value propagates it to its own designated recipient of a result.

 A [conditional is a function](https://stackoverflow.com/questions/58316588/how-to-model-if-expressions-with-actor-systems) with signature: `if(condition, value_true_branch, value_false_branch)` and comes in two flavors.
 One is the usual semantics where either the true- or false-branch get evaluated on